A journalist eavesdrops in on the President's conversation, and writes this:

 “It seems like they don’t use Facebook anymore,” he said.

 While the President's comment was both overheard and based on a general observation, there is merit to his sentiment.
 The social platform has been in decline amongst teens for years now.
-But Zuckerberg probably doesn't care much.
+But Mark Zuckerberg probably doesn't care too much.
 He knows the meat of his audience is no longer the college kids looking to make friends on campus.
+So, who has taken over the Facebook demographic?
 It's the adults who want to keep in contact with family, friends, and old college pals.

-How do you feel about Facebook?
-Think it's on a decline, uptick, or just changing as usual?
+How do you feel about Facebook and the people who use it?
+Do you think it's on a decline, uptick, or just changing as usual?
 Let us know in the comments below.